-In addition to our counselling services, we offer a 24-hour sexual violence support line that is staffed by well-trained volunteers.
+In addition to our counselling services, we offer a sexual violence support line that is staffed by well-trained volunteers.

 Go somewhere you feel secure and protected.
 Phone the police if you think you’re still in danger or at risk.
 If possible, call someone you trust and ask them if they can be with you.

 If you have experienced a sexual assault, you may have internal or external injuries.
 There may also be some risk of pregnancy or sexually transmitted infections.
 A volunteer can accompany you to the hospital where a Sexual Assault Nurse Examiner can provide specialized care and also gather forensic evidence if you are reporting the assault to police.
 You do not need to report to police to receive specialize care from the hospital team.

 Sexual assault is a traumatic, deeply personal experience.
 There is no right or wrong way to feel or to respond.
 Reactions can be physcal, emotional, mental or spiritual — or any combination of them.

 Try talking to someone.
 The hours immediately after a sexual assault are very confusing, and making decisions is difficult.
 You don’t have to cope with your experience alone.
 Being able to talk to someone you trust, such as a relative, friend, teacher, counsellor or sexual assault support volunteer, can be an important step in your process of recovery.

 Sometimes people who have been sexually assaulted feel as though it is their fault or that they contributed to their assault.
 Sexual assault is never the fault of the survivor.
 It does not matter who you were with, what you were doing or where you were.
 Sexual Violence New Brunswick is here to help you through this difficult time.